jundalisay/superb/content/en/research/jagor/ph/chapter-08.md

 The number of ships which were seeking protection from the weather in this port amounted to ten, of which three were schooners.
 Every morning regularly a small pontin* used to * From ponte, deck; a two-masted vessel, with mat sails, of about 100 tons burden. attempt to set sail; but it scarcely got outside into the open sea before it returned, when it was saluted with the jeers and laughter of the others.
 It was hunger that made them so bold.

-The crew, who had taken some of their own produce to Manilla, had spent the proceeds of their venture, and had started on their return voyage scantily provided with provisions, with the hope and intention of soon reaching their home, which they would doubtless have done with a favourable wind.
+The crew, who had taken some of their own produce to Manila, had spent the proceeds of their venture, and had started on their return voyage scantily provided with provisions, with the hope and intention of soon reaching their home, which they would doubtless have done with a favourable wind.
 Such cases frequently occur.
-A few natives unite to charter a small vessel, and load it with the produce of their own fields, which they set off to sell in Manilla.
+A few natives unite to charter a small vessel, and load it with the produce of their own fields, which they set off to sell in Manila.

 The straits between the islands resemble beautiful wide rivers with charming spots upon the banks inhabited by small colonies ; and the sailors generally find the weather get squally towards evening, and anchor till the morning breaks.

 The hospitable coast supplies them with fish, crabs, plenty of mussels, and frequently unprotected cocoa-nuts.
 If it is inhabited, so much the better.
 Indian hospitality is ample, and much more comprehensive than that practised in Europe.

 The crews are accommodated in the different huts.
 After a repast shared in common, and washed down by copious draughts of palm-wine, mats are stretched on the floor; the lamps-large shells, fitted with rush wicks—are extinguished, and the occupants of the hut fall asleep.
-Once, as I was sailing into the bay of Manilla after a five days' cruise, we overtook a craft which had sailed from the same port as we had with a cargo of cocoa-nut oil for Manilla, and which had spent six months upon its trip.
+Once, as I was sailing into the bay of Manila after a five days' cruise, we overtook a craft which had sailed from the same port as we had with a cargo of cocoa-nut oil for Manila, and which had spent six months upon its trip.
 It is by no means uncommon for a crew which makes a long stay in the capital to squander the whole proceeds of their cargo.

 At last one evening, when the storm had quite passed away, we sailed out of Mariveles.
 A small, volcanic, pillar-shaped rock, bearing a striking resemblance to the island of the Cyclops, off the coast of Sicily, lies in front of the harbour.
 We sailed along the coast of Cavité till we reached Punta Santiago, the south western extremity of Luzon, and then turned to the east, through the fine straits that lie between Luzon to the north and the island of Bisaya to the south.
 As the sun rose, a beautiful spectacle presented itself.
 To the north was the peak of the Taal volcano, towering above the flat plains of Batangas; and to the south the thickly-wooded, but rock-bound coast of Mindóro, the iron line of which was broken by the harbour of Porto Galera, protected from the fury of the waves by a small islet lying immediately before it.
-The waters around us were thickly studded with vessels which haul taken refuge from the storm in the ports of Bisaya, and were now returning to Manilla.
+The waters around us were thickly studded with vessels which haul taken refuge from the storm in the ports of Bisaya, and were now returning to Manila.

 These straits, which extend from the south-east to the northwest, are the great commercial highway of the Archipelago, and remain navigable during the whole year, being protected from the fury of the north-easterly winds by the sheltering peninsula of Luzon, which projects to the south-east, and by Samar, which extends in a parallel direction ; while the island of Bisaya shields them from the blasts that blow from the south-west, The islands of Mindoro, Panáy, Negros, Cebú, and Bojól, which Nature has placed in close succession to each other, form the southern borders of the straits; and the narrow cross channels between them form as many outlets to the Sea of Mindoro, which is bounded on the west by Palauan, on the east by Mindanao, and on the south by the Sulu group.
 The eastern waters of the straits wash the coasts of Sámar and Leyté, and penetrate through three small channels only to the great ocean ; the narrow straits of San Bernardino, of San Juanico, and of Surigáo.
 Several considerable, and innumerable smaller, islets lie within the area of these cursorily explained outlines.